ericodle/GINSA/README.md

 ```

 Next, GINSA will ask for the species you wish to search.
-Here, you can search either the full genus+species name, as in "Lecudina longissima", or just a genus, as in "Labyrinthula".
+Here, you can search either the full genus + species name, as in "Lecudina longissima", or just a genus, as in "Labyrinthula".

 ```sh
 'Enter your target genus and species (i.e. Lecudina longissima):'  Lecudina longissima
 ```

-GINSA will respond with some confirmation details:
+GINSA will respond with confirmation details:

 ```sh
 'Genus:  Lecudina'